ArrowsOff/MIA_Phonegap/README.md

 ## Build Process
 **Node**: We used node for our development packages.
 Development packages like gulp.
 To use these packages your will have to run 'npm install' in your cli.
+This building process generates files to compile into an app.
+Concatenating and minifying javascript and compiling our SASS into minified CSS.
 <pre><code>npm install</code></pre>

 **Bower**: We have used bower for our deployment packages.
 These can be used by running 'Bower install' in your cli.